justinjiajia/cloud_security/labs/lab_6.md

    You will now return to AWS CloudFormation to update the stack.

-6. From the **Services** menu, choose **CloudFormation**.

-7. Right-click the following link and download the updated template to your computer:
+5. Right-click the [link](https://raw.githubusercontent.com/justinjiajia/cloud_security/refs/heads/main/labs/resources/lab-instance-2.yaml) and download the updated template to your computer:

    This template has an additional configuration to permit inbound Secure Shell (SSH) traffic on port 22: